adam-greer/blog/content/posts/2023-HuntressCTF-Wimble.md

 ### Steps

 I downloaded wimble.7z to my Kali VM and executed `7za e wimble.7z`.
 I was presented with a file called fetch.
 I executed `file fetch` and was given this result: ```fetch: Windows imaging (WIM) image v1.13, XPRESS compressed, reparse point fixup```.
 I researched mounting .wim files on Linux and found `wimmount` from `wimtools` will mount the fetch file.
 I created a new folder called `./mount` and ran this command the mount the file: `wimmount fetch ./mount`.
-Next, I looked in the ./mount/ direcotry and discovered 276 .pf files.
+Next, I looked in the ./mount/ directory and discovered 276 .pf files.

 At this point, I decoded to move to Windows and see if I can use [Eric Zimmerman's PECmd Tool](https://f001.backblazeb2.com/file/EricZimmermanTools/PECmd.zip).
 Since I already mounted the files on Linux, I decided to copy and paste the .pf files over to Windows.